Bluey (TV series): Controversies and censorship

-The website of the series was criticised for, in the character description of Chilli, suggesting that her return to part-time work prevents her from being as involved a parent as other mothers; the description was later altered.
+The website of the series was criticised for, in the character description of Chilli, suggesting that her return to part-time work prevents her from being involved as a parent unlike other mothers; the description was later altered.
 A separate incident saw an apology issued by the ABC in August 2020 in relation to the usage of the term "ooga booga" in the episodes "Teasing" and "Flat Pack", which was described as a term with "racial connotations and a problematic history for Indigenous Australians" through a viewer complaint.
 The ABC claimed that the term had only been intended as "irreverent rhyming slang made up by children", and has stated that it maintains its commitment to addressing discrimination.
 The two episodes were temporarily removed from rotations before being edited to remove the term, which prompted mixed reactions from viewers.
 "Dad Baby" (Series 2 Episode 13) never aired on Disney's outlets.
 While Disney has not officially disclosed a reason, Polygon speculated that it was withheld due to its depictions of pregnancy and childbirth.
 It was released on the show's official YouTube account on 2 May 2024.
 "Exercise" (Series 3 Episode 39) was criticised on social media due to viewers perceiving a scene as fat-shaming; the episode was later edited to remove the scene.